renaissanceee/renaissanceee.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year PhD student in [KU Leuven](https://www.kuleuven.be/english/kuleuven/).
+I'm a second-year PhD student in <a href="https://www.kuleuven.be/english/kuleuven/" style="color: black; text-decoration: none;">KU Leuven</a>.
 My research interests lie in 3D computer vision and multimodal LLMs.
-Before that, I got my bachelor degree from [Beijing Institute of Technology (BIT)](https://english.bit.edu.cn/), and master degree from [University of Stuttgart](https://www.uni-stuttgart.de/en/).
+Before that, I got my bachelor degree from <a href="https://english.bit.edu.cn/" style="color: black; text-decoration: none;">Beijing Institute of Technology (BIT)</a>, and master degree from <a href="https://www.uni-stuttgart.de/en/" style="color: black; text-decoration: none;">University of Stuttgart</a>.

 ## Publications